Import and Export of Layouts and CSS files

 - Import is uploading to your site,

-Note that layout files are exported and importted as '.xml' files because they have multiple section.
+Notes (i)The layout files are exported and imported as '.xml' files because they have multiple sections.

 Checks are made upon the structure and contents of the uploaded xml file to ensure it is a valid layout file.

-After some explanation about the three CSS types there will be a Select button and an export button.
-Usually it will be either the jdownloads_fe.css or the jdownloads_custom.css files that is selected.
+After some explanation about the five CSS files there will be a Select pulldown, as shown opposite' and an button.
+In this example it is the jdownloads_custom.css file that is selected as illustrated.

-Next click on the Export CSS button next to the Selection button.
-This will open up a standard download sequence in your browser so that you can save the exported layout to a location of your choice.
+Next click on the button next to the button.
+This will open up a standard download sequence in your browser so that you can save the exported css file to a location of your choice.

-In this example the renamed file is "jdownloads.fe.css.backup.1"
+In this example the renamed file is "jdownloads_custom.css.backup.1"

-If another upload of a "jdownloads.fe.css" occurs then there will another backup file, this time called "jdownloads.fe.css.backup.2".
+If another upload of a "jdownloads_custom.css" file occurs then there will another backup file, this time called "jdownloads_custom.css.backup.2".